 - If the firm has more than one location (even a simple satellite office), individual servers are required in each branch, leading to a monumental hike in costs.

 - Access to data is restricted and often not available across multiple devices or platforms.

 We must highlight the fact that more important than the cost of security and maintenance of the system itself, the security of your data is under higher risk as it is contained in a singular location.
 Any act of God, a breach, power backup failure, etc. poses a serious threat to the safety of your data.
 To fully understand the security issues related to on-premises systems, please see our previous article “Is the Cloud really secure?”.

-On the other hand, cloud-based legal practice management software systems have undergone significant innovation and transformation over the last decade.
+On the other hand, cloud-based legal personal injury case management software have undergone significant innovation and transformation over the last decade.
 These developments, led by the likes of Microsoft, Amazon, Apple, and Google, have seriously advanced the digital lives of individuals and businesses.
 You, your clients and your staff likely use the cloud multiple times a day, every day of the week.

 IBM defines “Cloud computing, often referred to as “the cloud” [as] the delivery of on-demand computing resources—everything from applications to data centers—over the internet on a pay-for-use basis.”
 Cloud-based law practice management software is extremely elastic, it can scale up or down as your organization requires to meet your unique demands, which is a major plus for your organization.

 All your data sits on remote server farms maintained by some of the biggest companies of the world such as Microsoft, Amazon, IBM, Google and do not sit locally on your systems, thereby making your organization lighter and nimbler.
 Importantly, in addition to being secure, cloud systems are much less expensive and include many features most law firms could not afford.
 Some of these features and cost benefits of the cloud include: